Baldrickk/replay_team_balance/README.md

 # replay_team_balance
-A tool to check the average WG ratings of your teams vs your enemies teams from World of Tanks
+A tool for checking the average WG ratings of your teams and enemies teams in    World of Tanks

 ### Usage guide: